lynxkite/lynxkite/README.md

     sudo apt-get install libmysqlclient-dev
     sudo apt-get install python3-dev

+and make sure setuptools is upgraded to the latest version (which includes compatible package `find_namespace_packages`)

+    sudo pip install setuptools --upgrade

 Spark does a reverse DNS lookup for 0.0.0.0 on startup.
 At least on Ubuntu 14.04 this is equivalent to running `avahi-resolve-address 0.0.0.0` and takes 5 seconds.
 If you want to avoid this delay on